jonluca/Interesting-Snippets/README.md

 From ["Optimize what?"](https://communemag.com/optimize-what/), Commune Mag.

-"It is by now common sense that technical education gives rise to techno-solutionism—that a curriculum expounding the primacy of code and symbolic manipulations begets graduates who proceed to tackle every social problem with software and algorithms.
+It is by now common sense that technical education gives rise to techno-solutionism—that a curriculum expounding the primacy of code and symbolic manipulations begets graduates who proceed to tackle every social problem with software and algorithms.
 While true, this misses the mark about what the engineering academy fundamentally teaches.
 The students and instructor in the ethics course were discussing a matter of politics and policy as if it were a technical problem.
-The issue, then, lay in their conception of the entire exercise: they reflexively committed to saving an unworkable representative democracy, and consigned themselves to inventing a clever mechanism to encourage desirable election outcomes. **Techno-solutionism is the very soul of the neoliberal policy designer, fetishistically dedicated to the craft of incentive alignment and (when necessary) benevolent regulation.** (emphasis mine) Such a standpoint is the effective outcome of the contemporary computational culture and its formulation as curriculum."
+The issue, then, lay in their conception of the entire exercise: they reflexively committed to saving an unworkable representative democracy, and consigned themselves to inventing a clever mechanism to encourage desirable election outcomes. **Techno-solutionism is the very soul of the neoliberal policy designer, fetishistically dedicated to the craft of incentive alignment and (when necessary) benevolent regulation.** (emphasis mine) Such a standpoint is the effective outcome of the contemporary computational culture and its formulation as curriculum.